elunna/nerfhack-changelog/README.md

 * Escape from controlled polymorph prompt no longer causes random poly (xnh).
 * Polymorphing into a horned monster destroys flimsy or cloth helms.
 * Being polymorphed into a wandering form will sometimes make you wander.
+* Being polyd into a vampire bat doesn't cause stunning.

 ### Elbereth and Scare Monster
 * Conflict negates Elbereth and scare monster protection (Evil)